-Figure 2: Diagram showing conceptual representation of the dual I2C bus system.
+Figure 14.
+Diagram showing conceptual representation of the dual I2C bus system.

 Control can be taken over at any time by a specific 'master' even during data transmission to the other 'master'.
 The 'master' needs to be able to handle incomplete transmissions in the multi-master environment in case switching should commence in the middle of data transmission.

 Master/Slave: The 'host controller' is always the MASTER.
 Power supplies are always SLAVES.
 SLAVES cannot initiate communications or toggle the Clock.
 SLAVES also must respond expeditiously at the command of the MASTER as required by the clock pulses generated by the MASTER.

-Clock stretching: The power supply may initiate clock stretching if it is busy.
-The 'slave' may keep the clock LO until it is ready to receive instructions.
+Clock stretching: The 'slave' μController inside the power supply may initiate clock stretching if it is busy and it desires to delay the initiation of any further communications.
+During the clock stretch the 'slave' may keep the clock LO until it is ready to receive further instructions from the host controller.
 The maximum clock stretch interval is 25ms.

-The host needs to refrain from issuing the next clock signal until the clock is released, or it needs to delay the next clock pulse beyond the clock stretch interval of the power supply.
+The host controller needs to recognize this clock stretching, and refrain from issuing the next clock signal, until the clock line is released, or it needs to delay the next clock pulse beyond the clock stretch interval of the power supply.

-Note that clock stretching occurs after the 9^{th} (ACK) bit, the exception being the START command.
+Note that clock stretching can only be performed after completion of transmission of the 9th ACK bit, the exception being the START command.

-Figure 3: Example waveforms showing clock stretching.
+Figure 15.
+Example waveforms showing clock stretching.